 In the latter half of the twentieth century both The Swan and The Hastings Arms public house were closed and became private residential properties.
-The Primitive Methodist Chapel also closed at this time and at the time of writing was in the process of being converted for residential use.
+The Primitive Methodist Chapel also closed at this time and is currently in the process of being converted for residential use.
+Sharrington Hall was in a poor state of repair after the Second World War and photographs show it with windows blocked on the exterior and crumbling plaster on the interior.22